 Notes

 Dress the noodles while they are warm.
 This is the instruction that separates a Yum Woon Sen that tastes alive from one that tastes flat.
 Warm noodles absorb the lime and fish sauce dressing, the sourness and the salt go into the noodle rather than sitting on the surface.
 Cold noodles will not absorb the dressing no matter how much you add or how long you toss.
-Soak the noodles, cook them briefly, dress them immediately while still warm.
 This order is not flexible.The lime is generous in this recipe, and it should be more generous still when you taste it.
-Yum Woon Sen is a sour salad, the lime is the backbone, not a finishing touch.
-Three tablespoons in the recipe is the starting point.
+Yum Woon Sen is a sour salad.
+Three tablespoons is the starting point.
 Taste after dressing the noodles.
-If the sourness does not arrive immediately and clearly on the palate, squeeze another half lime and taste again.
-The correct amount of lime is the amount that makes you notice it from the first bite.The dried shrimp are small and easy to overlook when shopping for this dish, they look like tiny orange curls and are sold in small bags at Asian grocery stores.
+If the sourness does not arrive immediately and clearly, squeeze another half lime and taste again.
+The correct amount of lime is the amount that makes you notice it from the first bite.The dried shrimp are small and easy to overlook when shopping.
+They add a concentrated savory depth that amplifies everything around them without being identifiable as a separate flavor.
 Do not skip them.
-They add a concentrated savory depth that amplifies the fresh shrimp and the fish sauce without being identifiable as a separate flavor in the finished salad.
-They dissolve into the background and make everything around them more itself.
-That is the kind of ingredient worth finding.Cut the glass noodles with scissors after draining.
+They are worth finding.Cut the glass noodles with scissors after draining.
 Full-length glass noodles in a salad are difficult to eat and impossible to toss evenly.
-Four to six inch lengths are manageable, distribute through the salad correctly, and can be eaten with a fork or spoon without the noodle sliding off and creating a scene.
-Cut them before the dressing goes on, while they are still warm and pliable.
+Four to six inch lengths are manageable and distribute through the salad.